stackblitz/webcontainer-docs/docs/community-projects/stackblitz-web-publisher.md

 <PageHeading title="StackBlitz Web Publisher" category="lowCode" />

+A publishing tool which makes editing docs, blogs and other markdown-driven projects more pleasant for developers, and inviting for non-developers.
+See a real-time view of your changes as you edit, and push to your repository seamlessly, with only a few clicks.

-A publishing tool that makes editing docs or blogs pleasant thanks to a realtime preview of the changes.
-In fact, you can try it yourself by [editing this page](https://stackblitz.com/~/github.com/stackblitz/webcontainer-docs/edit/main/docs/community-projects/web-publisher.md?initialPath=%2Fcommunity-projects%2Fweb-publisher)!
+In fact, you can try it yourself by [editing this page](https://stackblitz.com/~/github.com/stackblitz/webcontainer-docs/edit/main/docs/community-projects/stackblitz-web-publisher.md?initialPath=%2Fcommunity-projects%2Fweb-publisher)!

 <Screenshot src="/img/community/web_publisher.png" alt="Web Publisher" href="https://stackblitz.com/~/github.com/stackblitz/webcontainer-docs/edit/main/docs/community-projects/web-publisher.md?initialPath=%2Fcommunity-projects%2Fweb-publisher" />